-Project policy has, in fact, been to rely on human disambiguation, and not to mark formal syntactic ambiguity, whereever an individual sentence (or even its context) provides enough clues for a human to arrive at an unambiguous reading.
-However, in cases of true ambiguity, our formalism allows the specification of alternative readings, either by adding tag and indentation alternatives for a given node, or even by supplying two ore more complete readings for the entire sentence (A1, A2, etc.) (cf. Afonso et al., 2001).
+Project policy has, in fact, been to rely on human disambiguation, and not to mark formal syntactic ambiguity, wherever an individual sentence (or even its wider context) provides enough clues for a human to arrive at an unambiguous reading.5 However, in cases of

 Many individual acts of revision imply changes in node depth, or the addition/deletion of a node.
-In order to save repetitive labour in these cases (in particular, changing the indentation or attachment of all involved daughter nodes, too), an emacs based tree manipulation tool, the Pica-pau, was developed as part of the project (Haber, 2001).
-Another very helpful, pre-existing tool, especially for sentences of some complexity, was the graphical tree interface used by the VISL project for tree visualisation and grammar teaching.
-This tree visualizer is a platform independent java program, and greatly facilitates the detection of attachment errors and constituent boundary irregularities.
+In order to save repetitive labour in these cases (in particular, changing the indentation or attachment of all involved daughter nodes, too), an Emacs-based tree manipulation tool, Pica-pau, was developed in the framework of the project (Haber, 2001).

+Another very helpful tool, already existing prior to project launching, was the graphical tree interface used by the VISL project for tree visualisation and grammar teaching, which was invaluable for sentences of some complexity.
+This tree visualizer is a platform independent Java program, and greatly facilitates the detection of attachment errors and constituent boundary irregularities.

-In its revision work, the Floresta team was confronted, on an almost daily basis, with many quite complex linguistic and descriptional problems arising simply from the fact that running unfiltered journalistic text was used as input.
-Elliptic constructions can be mentioned as one of the most recalcitrant problems.
-Since project policy was that descriptional solutions used in the Floresta would respect the terminological principles already agreed upon in the VISL project, and since the CG-based VISL project discourages zero constituents, elliptic constituents were analysed as if complete, that is, daughters were assigned such function as they would have had in the non-elliptic constituent.
-Consider the following sentence:
+In its revision work, the Floresta team was confronted, on an almost daily basis, with many quite complex linguistic and descriptional problems arising simply from the fact that running unfiltered newspaper text was used as input.

+Elliptic constructions can be mentioned as one of the most difficult problems.
+Since the project policy was to respect, in the Floresta, the descriptive principles already agreed upon in the VISL project, and the VISL project discourages zero constituents, elliptic constituents were analysed as if complete, that is, daughters were assigned such function as they would have had in a corresponding non-elliptic constituent.

-Os quatro primeiros temas destinam-se a mostrar o papel de Portugal no mundo e o quinto é justificado por a experiência de Barcelona (Port Aventura), não se pôde considerar tema como constituinte vazio, o que simplificaria a análise:
+Consider the following sentence: Os quatro primeiros temas destinam-se a mostrar o papel de Portugal no mundo e o quinto é justificado por a experiência de Barcelona (Port Aventura).
 Here, tema would be the candidate for a zero head of quinto.
 Therefore, both o and quinto were tagged as prenominal dependents (@>N):

 '''

 STA:cu

 CJT:fcl

 =SUBJ:np

 ==>N:art('o' M P) Os

 ==>N:num('quatro' <card> M P) quatro

 ==>N:adj('primeiro' <NUM-ord> M P) primeiros

 ==H:n('tema' M P)

 temas

-=P:v-fin('destinar' PR 3P IND) destinam-
+=P:v-fin('destinar' PR 3P IND)

+destinam-

 =ACC:pron-pers('se' M 3P ACC)

 se

+=PIV:pp

 a mostrar o papel de Portugal em o

-=PIV:pp

 mundo

 CO:conj-c('e' <co-subj>) e

 CJT:fcl

 =SUBJ:np

 ==>N:art('o' M S) o

 ==>N:adj('quinto' <NUM-ord> M S) quinto

+=P:vp

 é justificado

 =PASS:pp

 por a experiência de Port-Aventura

 (Barcelona)

 '''

-However, since the CG-notation always need a word to attach a function to, this is not what the parser produces.
-Rather, quinto would become the only carrier candidate for the subject function tag (@SUBJ), demanding human revision to arrive at the ellipsis annotation scheme advocated above.
+However, since the CG-notation always needs a word to attach a function to, this is not what the parser produces.
+Rather, quinto would become the only carrier encomenda de 4000 carros de combate russos, como afirmara o genro de Saddam Hussein que desertou para a Jordânia, (...) it is quite clear to the enlightened reader who defected to Jordan.

+5 Another factor is extra-linguistic knowledge.
+In spite of the syntactic ambiguity, in the sentence Em relação ao Iraque, Valeri Progrebenkov (...) desmentiu a existência de uma candidate for the subject function tag (@SUBJ), demanding human revision to arrive at the ellipsis annotation scheme advocated above.

-Another VISL principle, seeking to keep syntactic trees as simple as possible, discourages the use of one-daughter nodes.
-Therefore, in cases like Comem dois pães ao pequeno-almoço e três $\emptyset$ ao lanche, the numeral três has to assume all of its constituent's function, and will become the lone carrier of a direct object tag (rather than a prenominal @>N) thus maintaining its CG-tag even at the tree notation level.
+Another VISL principle, seeking to keep syntactic trees as simple as possible, prevents the use of one-daughter nodes.
+Therefore, in cases like Comem dois pães ao pequeno-almoço e três \emptyset ao lanche, the numeral três has to assume the function of the constituent formed by itself, and must become the lone carrier of a direct object tag (rather than a prenominal @>N as ellipsis would have it).